da9104/technical-writing/React.md

 ## React props basic

-Passing props from the parents (App to Nav)
+Passing props to a component from the parents, for instance, The topics props passed from App to Nav

 ```javascript
 import './App.css'